- Home

 Construction is underway at the Teen Center, a new addition to the existing Brookhurst Community Center.
 The addition will create a dedicated space for youth programs and activities.
 The Teen Center will complement the building's exterior & interior architecture, include a restroom, landscaping, new sewer connection, utilities, pathway and accessibility improvements.

-Aloe Promenade - New Park
+Aloe Promenade

 Center Greens KABOOM!
 Playground Improvements